GhorbaniF/PUMA-phenotypic-aging/README.md

 ## Usage
-The `pipeline/` directory contains the R implementation of the complete PUMA workflow.
-The pipeline was developed and tested using **R 4.2.1**.
+The PUMA workflow is implemented in five sequential analysis steps corresponding to the numbered directories above.
+The pipeline was developed and tested using R 4.2.1.
 Before running the pipeline:
 - Update the input and output file paths as needed.
 - If running on an HPC cluster, load the appropriate R module (if required).